Ma: Space-Time in Japan

 Faculty of Architecture, TU Delft.

-Van Dam, R.M. (in print) Grasping Ma.
-In: A. Radman and S Kousoulas (Ed.)
+Van Dam, R.M.
+(2021) Grasping Ma.
+In: A. Radman and S. Kousoulas (Eds.)
 Architectures of Life and Death.
 Rowman and Littlefield International.

 Ivan Čuić, Renske Maria van Dam, Flora van Dullemen, Cocky Eek, Zoë d’Hont, Þórir Höskuldsson, Anni Nöps, Sébastien Robert, Lianne van Roekel, Daan Loor and Victor Ynzonides